How To MonetiZe Emails

-In this email monetization guide, we share our collective wisdom to present just a few of the tried and tested paths of creating emails that lead to better open rates, more clicks, and ultimately lift online sales for any ecommerce company.
+In this exclusive email monetization guide, we share our collective wisdom to present just a few of the tried and tested paths of creating emails that lead to better open rates, more clicks, and ultimately lift online sales for any ecommerce company.
 Whether you call it the Email Marketing Cheat Sheet (don’t worry, we won’t tell) or a collection of email marketing best practices, our team is certain that your team will not only love the results but may even claim the ideas as their own (again, we won’t tell).

 Flows or automated email sequences are the emails that fire upon a trigger.
 Ecommerce businesses can win or win back a lot of potential sales that would’ve been lost if not for such automated flows.
 Some of the most common flow emails are the welcome, thank you for your purchase and the cart-abandonment flows, but we also do many other advanced flows.